Few-Shot Learning from Gigapixel Images via Hierarchical Vision-Language Alignment and Modeling: Experiments

 \textbf{Effects of Hierarchical Aggregator.} As shown in Figure \ref{fig:ablation}, the Modality-Scale Attention (\textit{MSA}) module consistently outperforms all baselines across the evaluation metrics, including Modality-Aware Attention (\textit{MAA}), Scale-Aware Attention (\textit{SAA}), generic Attention (\textit{Attn.}), and GraphSAGE (\textit{SAGE}). \textit{MSA} explicitly models both the modality and scale at the edge level, enabling more effective interaction throughout the hierarchy.
 In contrast, the other variants omit modality, scale, or both, resulting in a performance drop of 1–3\%.
 This highlights the importance of jointly modeling modality-specific and scale-aware information. \textit{SAGE} performs the worst, as it applies uniform intra-scale message passing without scale adaptation, unlike other variants that incorporate scale-specific design.
-Details on hierarchical aggregator methods are provided in the Supplementary Material \ref{appendix:hier_agg_baselines}.
+Details on hierarchical aggregator methods are provided in the Appendix \ref{appendix:hier_agg_baselines}.

-\textbf{Effects of Module Components.} Table \ref{tab:ablation} presents an ablation study evaluating the contributions of TGDF, HHG, and HTCL.
-The full model (d), which integrates all three components, achieves the highest accuracy and Macro F1 across all datasets, highlighting their complementary effects.
-Removing HTCL (c) leads to a performance drop on BRCA, with a 2.04\% decrease in Macro F1, emphasizing the importance of enforcing textual semantic consistency across scales.
-Further removing HHG (b) results in an additional 1.64\% drop in Macro F1 on RCC compared to (c), indicating the critical role of hierarchical message passing in capturing multi-scale relationships.
-The configuration without any of the modules (a) consistently yields the lowest performance, confirming the necessity of each component.
-Overall, these results demonstrate that TGDF, HHG, and HTCL are jointly essential for effective representation learning in few-shot WSI classification.
-Please refer to the Supplementary Material \ref{appendix:module_components} for implementation details.

-\textbf{Further Ablations.} We provide additional ablation studies and hyperparameter sensitivity analyses in Supplementary Material \ref{appendix:further_ablations_hyperparam_sensitivity}.
+\textbf{Further Ablations.} We provide additional ablation studies in Appendix \ref{appendix:further_ablations} and hyperparameter sensitivity analyses in Appendix \ref{appendix:hyperparameter_sensitivity}.
 The findings indicate that HiVE-MIL is robust to a range of hyperparameter settings.
-Additionally, we report FLOPs and inference time in Supplementary Material \ref{appendix:computational_efficiency_analysis}, showing that although our method incurs moderate computational overhead compared to baselines, it remains efficient and delivers competitive performance.
+Additionally, we report FLOPs, inference time, and maximum GPU memory usage in Appendix \ref{appendix:computational_efficiency_scalability}, demonstrating that although our method incurs moderate computational overhead compared to the baselines, it remains efficient and delivers competitive performance.